 # Start etcd with new data-dir

-After restore, everything that happened after the snapshot is lost.
+After restore, everything that happened after the snapshot is gone.
 Pods might reference deleted deployments.
-Services might point to non-existent endpoints.
-The cluster will reconcile, but expect some chaos.
+Services might point at endpoints that no longer exist.
+The cluster reconciles its way out of it, but expect some chaos on the way.
+Test this on a throwaway cluster before you ever need it for real.

 Compaction and Defragmentation